Sound Blaster AWE32

 The Sound Blaster AWE32 is an ISA sound card from Creative Technology.
 It is an expansion board for PCs and is part of the Sound Blaster family of products.
 The Sound Blaster AWE32, introduced in March 1994, was a near full-length ISA sound card, measuring 14 inches (356 mm) in length, due to the number of features included.

 Sound Blaster AWE32

 Backward compatibility

-The AWE32's digital audio section was basically an entire Sound Blaster 16, and as such, was compatible with Creative's earlier Sound Blaster 2.0 (minus the C/MS audio chips.)
-Its specifications included 16-bit 44.1 kHz AD/DA conversion with real-time on-board compression / decompression and the Yamaha OPL3 FM synthesizer chip.
+The AWE32's digital audio section was basically an entire Sound Blaster 16, and as such, was compatible with Creative's earlier Sound Blaster 2.0 Its specifications included 16-bit 44.1 kHz AD/DA conversion with real-time on-board compression / decompression and the Yamaha OPL3 FM synthesizer chip.
 However, compatibility was not always perfect and there were situations where various bugs could arise in games.
 Many of the Sound Blaster AWE32 cards had codecs that supported bass, treble, and gain adjustments through Creative's included mixer software.
 There were many variants and revisions of the AWE32, however, with numerous variations in audio chipset, amplifier selection and design, and supported features.
 For example, the Sound Blaster AWE32 boards that utilize the VIBRA chip do not have bass and treble adjustments.